 The Anthony V. Ceres Elementary School, in partnership with the parents and community of Perth Amboy, is dedicated to create a safe, nurturing environment conducive to learning for all of our students.
 Through the application of standards-based instruction, students will achieve the National Common Core Standards through opportunities to develop independent learning skills, creative problem solving strategies, and a sense of responsibility while respecting the diversity of others.

 The Anthony V. Ceres Elementary School is a kindergarten-fourth grade school with approximately 700 students located within an urban district.
-Our school vision of "Every staff member committed to work collaboratively to provide engaging learning opportunities resulting in student achievement” can be seen daily as our teachers collaborate in Professional Learning Communities.
+Our school vision, "In our learning community, we inspire, empower, and support everyone, everyday, in every way," can be seen daily as our teachers collaborate in Professional Learning Communities.
 Teams of teachers work together to plan lessons, review data to identify the needs of our students, and utilize best instructional practices.
 The school has implemented a daily intervention / enrichment period at each grade level.
 This intervention/ enrichment program allows all students to receive data-driven assistance they need daily, during the school day.

 Our curriculum is designed to infuse literacy throughout the day.
 The schedule is set with allotted times throughout the school day for reading workshop, writing workshop, learning centers, do-now's, vocabulary morning message, as well as a literacy content block.
 In addition, our K-4 classes utilize thematic units that assist our teachers in planning literacy instruction that integrates reading and writing skills in the content areas.
 These resources serve as a tool for linking instruction to the New Jersey Student Learning Standards.